gnotaras/wordpress-add-meta-tags/readme.txt

 **Metadata Review Mode**

-When enabled, WordPress users with administrator privileges see a box that contains the full metadata (exactly as it is added in the HTML head) above the content for easier examination.
+When enabled, WordPress users with administrator privileges see a box (right above the post's content) containing the metadata exactly as it is added in the HTML head and body for easier examination.
+The box is displayed for posts, pages, attachments and custom post types.

 = Metadata for embedded media =